close

 Words: 791|Pages: 2|4 min read

-Prostate cancer is the most common cancer in men, and occurs in the male reproductive system (Williams, 2013).
-Few known and many unknown risk factors are related to prostate cancer, including family history, age and diet (Zatzkin, 2013.)
-Prostate cancer has many unclear and unknown causes, considering it is a severe and deadly type of cancer no accurate cause has been established (Chavarro, et al, 2013).
-Much research has been done into finding cures, although only some preventative methods have been proven to work.
+Prostate cancer is the most common cancer in men, occurring in the male reproductive system (Williams, 2013).
+While there are a few known and many unknown risk factors associated with prostate cancer, such as family history, age, and diet (Zatzkin, 2013), the exact causes remain elusive.
+Despite being a severe and deadly type of cancer, no accurate cause has been definitively established (Chavarro et al., 2013).
+Although much research has been conducted to find cures, only some preventative methods have been proven effective.

-Prostate cancer has many unclear causes; according to doctors, cancer in the prostate begins when the normal living cells within the prostate gland become abnormal (Hensrud, 2013).
-These cells contain a mutation in the DNA and therefore become cancerous (Hensrud, 2013).
-Unusual mutations in the cells produce quick growth, speedy division and create a longer life span compared to regular cells (Varmus & Weinberg, 2013).
-Characteristics which allow for these cancer cells to do so include; larger, multiple nuclei, variance in shape, zero orderly arrangement, disorganization, a larger number of dividing cells and coarse chromatin (Tweddle, 2013).
-Large amounts of these abnormal, cancer cells may eventually cause tumours to form, growing over surrounding tissues and spreading to other parts of the body (Varmus & Weinberg 2013).
-No known cause has been identified, although many research studies have been concluded to provide possible causations (Chavarro, et al, 2013).
-One study proves through animal experimentation in mice that behavioural stress promotes cell death and delays tumour shrinkage (Hassan, et al, 2013).
-The results within this study demonstrated interactions between one’s psychosocial environments and the prostate tumour itself (Hassan, et al, 2013).
-Other general factors which contribute to the cause of prostate cancer are genetics, age, overall diet and as stated above; stress (Zatzkin, 2013).
+Prostate cancer has many unclear causes.
+According to doctors, cancer in the prostate begins when normal cells within the prostate gland become abnormal (Hensrud, 2013).
+These cells contain a mutation in the DNA, making them cancerous (Hensrud, 2013).
+Unusual mutations in the cells lead to rapid growth, speedy division, and a longer lifespan compared to regular cells (Varmus & Weinberg, 2013).
+Characteristics that allow these cancer cells to thrive include larger, multiple nuclei, variance in shape, disorganization, a larger number of dividing cells, and coarse chromatin (Tweddle, 2013).
+Large amounts of these abnormal cancer cells may eventually form tumors, which grow over surrounding tissues and spread to other parts of the body (Varmus & Weinberg, 2013).
+Although no known cause has been identified, many research studies have explored possible causations (Chavarro et al., 2013).
+One study demonstrated through animal experimentation in mice that behavioral stress promotes cell death and delays tumor shrinkage (Hassan et al., 2013).
+The results indicated interactions between psychosocial environments and the prostate tumor itself (Hassan et al., 2013).
+Other general factors contributing to the cause of prostate cancer include genetics, age, overall diet, and stress (Zatzkin, 2013).

-Prostate cancer attains no proven ways to completely cure the disease, although there are alternative ways to reduce the risks (Hensrud, 2013).
-Modifying your lifestyle is known to present the best outcomes among preventative interventions (Hensrud, 2013).
-Acceptable choices which benefit your overall health include; low fat diets, consuming more fat from plants rather than animals, increasing your fruit and vegetable intake, decreasing your dairy intake, consuming reasonable amounts of fish, adding soy to your diet, consuming more rice and pasta, drinking green tea, moderately consuming alcohol and exercising regularly (Nordqvist, 2013).
+There are no proven ways to completely cure prostate cancer, although there are alternative methods to reduce the risks (Hensrud, 2013).
+Modifying one's lifestyle is known to present the best outcomes among preventative interventions (Hensrud, 2013).
+Choices that benefit overall health include low-fat diets, consuming more fat from plants rather than animals, increasing fruit and vegetable intake, decreasing dairy intake, consuming reasonable amounts of fish, adding soy to the diet, consuming more rice and pasta, drinking green tea, moderately consuming alcohol, and exercising regularly (Nordqvist, 2013).
 Much research has been done regarding prevention interventions.
-In particular, one study titled “Cancer Epidemiology Biomarkers and Prevention Article” conducted research on polyunsaturated fatty acid levels in blood and how they relate to prostate cancer risks (Chavarro, et al, 2013).
-It was proven that long chain fatty acid intake decrease the risk of prostate cancer, while other common fatty acids proved to increase the risk of prostate cancer (Chavarro, et al, 2013).
-These findings can propose that tumour characteristics impact relations between specific fatty acid levels in blood and prostate cancer (Chavarro, et al, 2013).
-This research study is one of many which provide general yet uncertain information relating to preventions of prostate cancer.
-Overall, developing healthy habits and positively modifying one’s lifestyle will help to delay, and possibly prevent any development of prostate cancer (Nordqvist, 2013).
+One study titled “Cancer Epidemiology Biomarkers and Prevention Article” conducted research on polyunsaturated fatty acid levels in blood and their relation to prostate cancer risks (Chavarro et al., 2013).
+It was proven that long-chain fatty acid intake decreases the risk of prostate cancer, while other common fatty acids increase the risk (Chavarro et al., 2013).
+These findings suggest that tumor characteristics impact relations between specific fatty acid levels in blood and prostate cancer (Chavarro et al., 2013).
+This research study is one of many providing general yet uncertain information relating to the prevention of prostate cancer.
+Overall, developing healthy habits and positively modifying one's lifestyle can help delay, and possibly prevent, the development of prostate cancer (Nordqvist, 2013).

 Get a custom paper now from our expert writers.

-In conclusion, cancer in the prostate is a serious and painful disease to develop and suffer from (Walsh, 2013).
-It is unfortunate that prostate cancer research still seems to be unclear; containing many unknown variables, considering it is the most frequently diagnosed cancer among men.
-Multiple unknowns are yet to be determined in the future including causes and cures.
-Fortunately, for the present day we can utilize the known risk factors to attempt to prevent this deadly disease of prostate cancer (Hensrud, 2013).
+In conclusion, prostate cancer is a serious and painful disease to develop and suffer from (Walsh, 2013).
+It is unfortunate that prostate cancer research remains unclear, with many unknown variables, considering it is the most frequently diagnosed cancer among men.
+Multiple unknowns are yet to be determined in the future, including causes and cures.
+Fortunately, for the present day, we can utilize the known risk factors to attempt to prevent this deadly disease (Hensrud, 2013).

 Image of Alex Wood